-However, a FODMAP diet chart is only as complete as it responds to the individual need of the affected patient.
+However, a FODMAP diet chart is only as complete as it responds to the individual need of those affected.
 Often it shows that the amount that is consumed plays an important role.
 Lately, it has also been observed that the way of preparing foods is relevant as well.
 Bread being processed in a traditional way, meaning with a long time of kneading and letting the dough rise, is more likely to be tolerable.
-Some FODMAP-sensible patients can eat spelt and oats, others cannot.
+Some FODMAP-sensible people can eat spelt and oats, others cannot.
 A similar reaction can be seen for fruits, vegetables, lettuce and nuts.
 The only correct way to find out what to eat and what to cut out is to try in which amount the food is tolerable or not.

 Foods low in FODMAP are not unhealthy.
 They only trigger the symptoms if the colon was previously diseased or if there is a hereditary intolerance.

 Eating low FODMAP throughout life is a symptom-oriented measure.
 “I cannot process this food; therefore, I do not eat it!”
 Who can live with such an attitude, can stay with it but should watch out to, nevertheless, consume all the nutrients needed — especially since FODMAP foods usually contain those nutrients needed in a high amount.